Topology of projective Tate-Shafarevich twists: Cohomology rings of twists

 where $r=\dim X-\dim B$.
 So $\operatorname{Gr}_k^PH^l(X;\mathbb Q)$ is naturally identified with $H^{l-k}(\mathcal H_k)$.
 Let us denote the induced isomorphism (of vector spaces) by $\Psi^{\mathbb H}:\mathbb H_\pi\to\mathbb H_{\pi^\phi}$.

-\begin{theorem}[\cite{delignesplit}, \cite{fiveways}] A choice of a relatively ample line bundle $L$ induces a canonical splitting of the form in Theorem \ref{decomp}. \end{theorem} \begin{remark} The cited sources actually produced multiple different ways to produce canonical splittings associated to a relatively ample bundle.
-(A consistent choice of) any one of them would work for our purpose. \end{remark} Such a splitting induces maps that we will denote by
+\begin{theorem}[\cite{delignesplit}, \cite{fiveways}] A choice of a relatively ample line bundle $L$ induces a canonical splitting of the form in Theorem \ref{decomp}. \end{theorem} \begin{remark} The cited sources actually provide multiple different ways to produce canonical splittings associated to a relatively ample bundle.
+(A consistent choice of) any one of them would work for our purpose. \end{remark} Such a splitting induces maps which we will denote by

 One consequence of the canonicity of the splitting is that these maps are compatible with restrictions to an open subset of $B$.
 So the isomorphism $\Psi=\Psi_{L,L^\phi}$ of the form (\ref{eq}) induced by the choice of $L,L^\phi$ does restrict to $\Psi^i$ (more precisely, $\Psi^i_{\mathbb Q}$) as described in Proposition \ref{decomp_TS} on each $U_i$.